yandex/scout/scout/README.md

 Contains implementation of library for usage in production code sources.

 ### Module: scout/inspector
 Contains utility for inspecting the scope content.
-This utility uses by validator but you can build custom tools based on it.
+This utility used by validator but you can build custom tools based on it.

 ### Module: scout/validator
 Contains implementation of validator and common checks.
 There are also some useful classes to build your own checks, component producers, etc.